w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 #### Is there a UI for the Coretime Chain?

 Teams in the ecosystem are working on a UI.
-RegionX has released an app for testing on
+RegionX has released [RegionX Hub](https://hub.regionx.tech/).
-Paseo: https://app.regionx.tech/.
 Without the UI, this would be automated from the parachains’ runtimes or manually with Coretime Chain extrinsics via Polkadot-JS.

 ### Coretime Pricing and Purchasing